RJVisee44/Detector-Assisted-Tracking/README.md

 # Installation

 1. Download YOLO repository.
 I like AlexeyAB/darknet: `git clone https://github.com/AlexeyAB/darknet.git`
+- In Makefile: Have GPU,CUDNN,CUDNN_HALF, OPENCV,OPENMP, and LIBSO all set to 1
 2. Download the latest stable version of OpenCV.
 We used version 3.4.0.
 [Go to How we installed OpenCV from source](#how-we-installed-opencv-from-source)
 3. In cloned YOLO repository, download our code: `git clone https://github.com/RJVisee44/Detector-Assisted-Tracking.git`
 4. Download weights file for our model at: